-No. Only in very rare cases do people die of monkeypox.
+No. Only in very rare cases do people die of mpox.
 According to UC Davis Health, the current strain has a very low mortality rate of approximately 1%.

-The good news is that most people with monkeypox do recover on their own.
+The good news is that most people with mpox do recover on their own.

-What are the stages that monkeypox rash goes through?
+What are the stages that mpox rash goes through?